Other Consultations (Faculty, Staff, Parent, Friend)

 For faculty and staff:

-- Counseling staff can consult with faculty.
+- Counseling staff can consult with faculty who have concerns about a student.
 Please call us at 512-245-2208.
 You will be connected to our on-call clinician or a message will be taken and you will receive a return call.

 - If you meet with a student in person you can always inform them of these appointment options, have a student call from your office to schedule an appointment.
 If you are unable to meet with them, you can share this information by email.